 The ability of groups to implement efficiency-enhancing institutions is emerging as a central theme of research in economics.
 This paper explores voting on a scheme of intergroup competition which facilitates cooperation in a social dilemma situation.
 Experimental results show that the competitive scheme fosters cooperation.
 Competition is popular but also that the electoral outcome depends strongly on specific voting rules of institutional choice.
 If the majority decides, competition is almost always adopted.
 If likely losers from competition have veto power, it is often not, and substantial gains in efficiency are foregone.

-Reuben, E. and M. Stephenson (in press).
+Reuben, E. and M. Stephenson (2013).
 Nobody Likes a Rat: On the Willingness to Report Lies and the Consequences Thereof.
 Journal of Economic Behavior & Organization 93: 384-391.

 We investigate the intrinsic motivation of individuals to report, and thereby sanction, fellow group members who lie for personal gain.
 We further explore the changes in lying and reporting behavior that result from giving individuals a say in who joins their group.
 We find that enough individuals are willing to report lies such that in fixed groups lying is unprofitable.
 However, we also find that when groups can select their members, individuals who report lies are generally shunned, even by groups where lying is absent.
 This facilitates the formation of dishonest groups where lying is prevalent and reporting is nonexistent.